hosseini44444/slidish/src/docs/documentation/getting-started.md

 **_Tip:_**

+- Every direct child of the `Slidish` will become a unique slide .

+- Here we've used images as slides.

+- You could insert videos, embedded YouTube videos, divs and any other elements or React components.

+**_Tip:_**

 You can also map data to components and pass them as slides and or thumbs like below:

 ```jsx static